This topic describes the different ways your Oracle Cloud Infrastructure resources are identified.

 Get the tenancy OCID from the Oracle Cloud Infrastructure Console on the Tenancy Details page:

 The tenancy OCID is shown under Tenancy Information.
-Click Copy to copy it to your clipboard.
+Click Show to display the entire ID or click Copy to copy it to your clipboard.

 The tenancy OCID looks something like this (notice the word "tenancy" in it):